Hike to this Special Hanging Lake in Colorado

 There’s a magical and secret “Hanging Lake” in Colorado that few people ever see.
 It’s probably where unicorns are born.
 OK, unicorns (probably) aren’t real, but if they were, they’d be from a place like this.

-Hanging Lake is a travertine geological formation in Glenwood Canyon, Colorado, about seven miles east of Glenwood Springs.
-It is one of only two hanging lakes worldwide, making it incredibly rare – and very protected.
+Hanging Lake is a unique and famous geological formation in Glenwood Canyon, Colorado.
+It’s a National Natural Landmark and one of the most popular (and fragile) hiking destinations in the state.
+It’s a travertine geological formation about seven miles east of Glenwood Springs.
+It is one of only two hanging lakes in the world, making it incredibly rare and highly protected.
 This area of the White River National Forest was designated a National Landmark because of its uniqueness.

 The magic begins as you drive into Glenwood Springs on 1-70.
 This part of the highway is an engineering marvel suspended through Glenwood Canyon with the Colorado River flowing beneath.